AbdullahMakhdoom/Face_Mask-Detection/README.md

 # Face_Mask-Detection
-A computer vision deep-learning based system capable of detecting whether people in images and videos are wearing face mask.
+A computer vision deep-learning based system capable of detecting whether people are wearing face mask or not, in static images as well as real-time video streams.